vfarcic/devops26/manuscript/12-prow.md

 We'll assume that you believe that the change is safe to merge to the master branch.
 You already know that will initiate another pipeline build that will end with the deployment of the new release to the staging environment.

 As you already saw by reading the description of the PR process, all we have to do is type `/approve`.
 But we won't do that.
 Instead, we'll use `lgtm` abbreviation that stands for *looks good to me*.
-Both `/approve` and `/lgtm` commands serve the same purpose.
-We'll use the latter mostly because I like more how it sounds.
+Originally, `/lgtm` is meant to provide a label that is typically used to gate merging.
+It is an indication that an approver confirmed a pull request can be approved.
+However, Jenkins X implementation sets it to act as approval as well.
+Therefore, both `/approve` and `/lgtm` commands serve the same purpose.
+Both can be used to approve a PR.
+We'll use the latter mostly because I like how it sounds.

-TODO: Double check that `lgtm` and `approve` are the same.

 So, without further ado, please type `/lgtm` and click the *Comment* button.